 Let me explain this with an example: Let’s say we have a Player character and a NPC in an open world RPG.
 Both have a lot of attributes and abilities in common.
-They have a place where they currenty are in the game world, they can walk around and interact with other characters in multiple ways.
+They have a place where they currently are in the game world, they can walk around and interact with other characters in multiple ways.
 Both are objects rendered by the game and both are physical objects underlying a physics system.
-The main difference between those two is, one is controlled by the player himself while the is controlled by some AI.
+The main difference between those two is, one is controlled by the player himself while the other is controlled by some AI.
 Pretty much simplified a class diagram could look like the following.

 If you do have an exact plan from you Game Designer how the final game will be like, which he sent you right from his ivory tower, you can probably take this approach and finetune every bit of the enigne afterwards.
 But reality differs in this point.
 Game Deginers want to experiment whit concepts.
 Often a quick prototype is needed to evaluate an idea, or do some balancing to existing parameters.
 A good changability therefore is crucial.
 A good changability means faster answers to questions like “what if that specific stone from now on has magical abilities … at full-moon?”.
 What if you need to apply the same behaviour to an object on the other side of your class dependency tree later on?
 Probably for a horse at noon?
 Sounds ridicolous?
 Well, ask your game designer then.
 In such case functionallity is often put to a upper class to avoid code duplication.
 This however has the backdraft, that every single object derived from there on will share the new fields and methods.
 Sure, you must not use it, but nonetheless that would be complete nonsense.

-To get to the point: Class extension leads to a long and broad class hierarchy, which gets more complex everytime you change or add something.
+To get to the point: Class inheritence leads to a long and broad class hierarchy, which gets more complex everytime you change or add something.
 Functionality needed in other classes will be put to upper classes.
 This will make the once thin classes fat, as every functionality needed in multiple classes will climb the class hierarchy up.
 This contradicts the separation of concerns principle.
-In the case of MMOGs bad scalability and performance may result, too.
+In the case of MMOGs bad scalability and performance will result, too.

 So now what?
 Game over?
 Giving up?
 Sure not, we’ll never surrender!
 There is a different approach: Composition.
 Let’s get back to our example of an NPC and a Player-character.
 In the case of composition you would have two classes without any dependencies between them.
 Still they should share everything they have in common.
 The things in common are exactly what you put into components.
 Every data belonging to each other and necessary for calculations in the game are put into one component.
 Components are split up by “aspects”.
 In our example this would mean, Players and NPCs both have a Render-Components and a Physiscs-Component, while only the Player has a Input-Component which is replaced by a AI-Component for the NPC.
 They don’t extended some kind of common GameObject.
 Nor the Player, neither the NPC has components not needed.
 Look at the following example.